Krnsand/portfolio1_plant_care/README.md

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)

+__The Success page__

+- The user will arrive at this page if they sign up to the newsletter, after filling out all the required fields.
+It it good user experience when they get a result after filling out a form and clicking a button.

 ### Features Left to Implement

 - I would like to add more plants in the future as well as video tutourials on different plant related things.
-- I would like to go more in depth on some parts of the care as some details require more work.
+- I would like to go more in depth on some parts of the care as some details require more work and could use with more detailed pictures.

 ## Testing